eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 6. You open your pull request towards the base branch `master`
 7. Link the pull request to the according Github issue and set the label accordingly

+**NOTE:** For support while developing you can use little helper scripts, see [git-hooks](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/design/error-handling.md).

 ## Branching strategy

 `master`